InferLog: Accelerating LLM Inference for Online Log Parsing via ICL-oriented Prefix Caching: Discussion

 \textbf{\textit{InferLog} is orthogonal with LLM-based log parsers}.
-Recent LLM-based log parsers\cite{xu2024divlog,jiang2024lilac,lunar,adparser,xiao2024free} design log parsing algorithm such as in-context learning, template caching or clustering, aiming to improve parsing accuracy.
-Conversely, \textit{InferLog} targets the underlying LLM inference system, it acts as an intermediate layer between log parsers and the LLM inference system, \textit{InferLog} is agnostic to the upstream parsers and seamlessly integrates with them to improve inference efficiency via prefix KV cache reusing and configuration tuning without compromising accuracy. \\ \textbf{\textit{InferLog} efficiently accelerates log parsing task than other LLM inference workloads}.
-Although methods like KV cache reusing and configuration tuning in \textit{InferLog} can accelerate LLM inference in other contexts, there are two main features in log parsing make \textit{InferLog} specifically suitable for log parsing and may lead to suboptimal performance in other scenarios.
-Firstly, the order of in-context learning examples in log parsing has little impact on \textit{InferLog}'s results.
+Recent LLM-based log parsers\cite{xu2024divlog,jiang2024lilac,lunar,adparser,xiao2024free,zhong2024logparser} design log parsing algorithms such as in-context learning, template caching or clustering, aiming to improve parsing accuracy.
+Conversely, \textit{InferLog} targets the underlying LLM inference system, it acts as an intermediate layer between log parsers and the LLM inference system, \textit{InferLog} is agnostic to log parsers and seamlessly integrates with them to improve inference efficiency via prefix KV cache reusing and configuration tuning without compromising accuracy. \\ \textbf{\textit{InferLog} achieves higher efficiency in log parsing than in other LLM inference workloads}.
+Although methods like KV cache reusing and configuration tuning in \textit{InferLog} can accelerate LLM inference in other contexts, there are two main features in log parsing make \textit{InferLog} specifically suitable for log parsing and may lead to performance degradation in other scenarios.
+Firstly, the order of ICL examples in log parsing has little impact on \textit{InferLog}'s results.
 This is mainly because log parsing exhibits greater predictability and stability in its output structure, focusing on extracting log templates, so the model's output is less affected by the order of examples.
-In contrast, in long document question answering, the relative position of information within the document is more critical for accurate answers\cite{jin2024ragcache,liu2023lost}.
-Secondly, configuration tuning process requires a stable mapping between configuration and metrics.
+In contrast, in RAG or document-based inference, the relative index of information within the document is more critical for accurate answers\cite{jin2024ragcache,liu2023lost}.
+Secondly, configuration tuning process requires a stable mapping between configuration and performance metrics.
 Log parsing task outputs stable log templates with predictable token length, creating a foundation for configuration tuning.
-However, in general workloads, LLM output length is dynamic, disrupting tuning model convergence.
+However, in general workloads, the output lengths of LLMs are dynamic(e.g., varying with input context or task requirements), disrupting tuning model convergence.